ndd21/PHYS281/docs/demo-functions.md

 42
 ```

-These type of arguments are known as "positional" arguments.
+This style of argument is known as a "positional" argument.
 This means that when you pass values to
 the function their order (or position) matters.
 Positional arguments are always *all* required when
 you use the function, i.e., you cannot leave any out when calling the function.

-It's best not to have too many arguments or you can lose track of them.
+It is best not to have too many arguments or you can lose track of them.
 If you do require lots of
 inputs to a function it can be useful to group them and instead define the function to take single
 variable that has a type such as a list or dictionary.

 !!! note
     You can use the names of positional arguments (see [keyword arguments
-    below](#keyword-arguments)) when parsing values to a function if you want, are they can then
+    below](#keyword-arguments)) when parsing values to a function if you want, and they can then
     be passed in any order:

     ```python